-See Sexual Violence and Sexual Harassment between children in schools and colleges
+See Sexual Violence and Sexual Harassment between children in schools and colleges and part 5 of KCSiE 2022.

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.